peppelinux/ansible-slapd-eduperson2016/README.md

 Shibboleth IDP integration
 --------------------------
-A special OU called "applications" let every entry in it to read all attributes of ou=people entries.
+A special OU called "applications" makes every entry in it to read all attributes of ou=people entries.

 PPolicy management
 ------------------